DataDog/hiring-engineers/answers.md

 Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
 So let’s make life easier by creating a monitor.

-We will create a new [Metric Monitor](https://app.datadoghq.eu/monitors#/create) by going to the Monitoring section in Datadog and choosing "New Monitor -> Metric", this will watch the average of your custom metric (my_metric) and will alert if it’s some values we will set.
+We will create a new [Metric Monitor](https://app.datadoghq.eu/monitors#/create) by going to the Monitoring section in Datadog and choosing "New Monitor -> Metric", this will watch the average of your custom metric `my_metric` and will alert if it goes over some thresholds.
+Lets start by creating our monitor:

 ![new_monitor](./images/new_monitor.png)